enaukkarinen/modest-tsc-ng1-boilerplate/README.md

 - This boilerplate uses the TypeScript compiler to bundle files into a single file with AMD JS-modules.
 The bundle includes a small (1kb when minified) AMD API shim called [Almond](https://github.com/requirejs/almond).
 This approach is considerably faster than any Browserify or Webpack builds I've encountered.

-- I've also included the essential stylesheet, template and watch related tasks you would except from a boilerplate.
-I tried not to bloat this repository too much, so the test runners, linting etc. are left out.
+- The essential stylesheet, template and watch related tasks you would except in a boilerplate are also included.
+Test runners, linting etc. are left out to avoid bloating the repository too much.

 ### Getting started